List of Made in Abyss characters: Other characters

 A strange, amorphous creature that lives with Nanachi on the fourth layer of the Abyss.
 In the past, Mitty was a normal human girl with red hair and light skin, recruited with other orphaned children from an unknown area by Bondrewd to descend into the Abyss.
 She has been friends with Nanachi, since she was portrayed as a kind hearted girl in the series, helping him when he was left out by the other orphans.
 However, it was short lived, because as a result of being sent to the sixth layer by Bondrewd, she became a Hollow, her appearance somewhat resembling that of a severely misshapen cat with a large mouth, one eye, and a personality similar to that of a friendly dog.
 The Curse also made her "immortal" and Bondrewd carried out gruesome experiments on her to test her recovery from potentially fatal injuries.
 Mitty also has the ability to provide antidotes to the Abyss' poisonous creatures, which Nanachi discovered when attempting to end her misery.
+Following a request by Nanachi to end her misery, she was shot and killed using Reg's incinerator.